How to Use the Envelope System to Manage Finances

 - Determine how many bills in each denomination we’ll need for each of the categories in Step 1 and for all of them put together.
 We’ll want to know this for Step 4.

-- The day we get paid, withdrawal cash from our financial institution account in the monthly amounts and denominations identified in prior steps.
+- The day we get paid, withdraw cash from our financial institution account in the monthly amounts and denominations identified in prior steps.

 - Use only the cash stored in these envelopes for the purchases to which they correspond.
 We should not shuffle money back and forth between envelopes.